Great West Life Assurance Co. Can Has $2.11 Million Holdings in Forward Air Co. (NASDAQ:FWRD)

 Great West Life Assurance Co.
-Can cut its stake in Forward Air Co.
-(NASDAQ:FWRD) by 1.0% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 23,525 shares of the transportation company’s stock after selling 247 shares during the period.
+Can trimmed its position in shares of Forward Air Co.
+(NASDAQ:FWRD) by 1.0% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 23,525 shares of the transportation company’s stock after selling 247 shares during the period.
 Great West Life Assurance Co.
-Can owned approximately 0.09% of Forward Air worth $2,111,000 as of its most recent filing with the Securities and Exchange Commission.
+Can owned 0.09% of Forward Air worth $2,111,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
-Eaton Vance Management bought a new position in shares of Forward Air during the first quarter worth about $32,000.
-Captrust Financial Advisors grew its stake in shares of Forward Air by 736.7% during the 1st quarter.
-Captrust Financial Advisors now owns 502 shares of the transportation company’s stock worth $45,000 after acquiring an additional 442 shares in the last quarter.
-O Shaughnessy Asset Management LLC raised its holdings in shares of Forward Air by 810.4% in the second quarter.
-O Shaughnessy Asset Management LLC now owns 1,047 shares of the transportation company’s stock valued at $94,000 after purchasing an additional 932 shares during the last quarter.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in shares of Forward Air in the second quarter worth $103,000.
-Finally, Heritage Wealth Management LLC grew its position in Forward Air by 65.7% in the second quarter.
-Heritage Wealth Management LLC now owns 1,347 shares of the transportation company’s stock valued at $121,000 after purchasing an additional 534 shares in the last quarter.
-97.24% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds have also recently made changes to their positions in the company.
+Neuberger Berman Group LLC increased its stake in shares of Forward Air by 8.6% during the 1st quarter.
+Neuberger Berman Group LLC now owns 1,252,617 shares of the transportation company’s stock worth $111,245,000 after purchasing an additional 99,181 shares during the last quarter.
+Clearbridge Investments LLC lifted its position in shares of Forward Air by 3.1% in the first quarter.
+Clearbridge Investments LLC now owns 1,109,227 shares of the transportation company’s stock valued at $98,510,000 after buying an additional 32,848 shares during the last quarter.
+Geode Capital Management LLC boosted its stake in shares of Forward Air by 8.1% during the 1st quarter.
+Geode Capital Management LLC now owns 461,686 shares of the transportation company’s stock worth $41,002,000 after acquiring an additional 34,776 shares during the period.
+Bank of New York Mellon Corp increased its holdings in shares of Forward Air by 1.3% during the 2nd quarter.
+Bank of New York Mellon Corp now owns 340,269 shares of the transportation company’s stock worth $30,540,000 after acquiring an additional 4,419 shares during the last quarter.
+Finally, JPMorgan Chase & Co. raised its stake in Forward Air by 93.5% in the 1st quarter.
+JPMorgan Chase & Co. now owns 247,273 shares of the transportation company’s stock valued at $21,960,000 after acquiring an additional 119,475 shares during the period.
+Hedge funds and other institutional investors own 97.24% of the company’s stock.

-A number of analysts recently issued reports on FWRD shares.
-Raymond James lifted their target price on Forward Air from $120.00 to $125.00 and gave the company a “strong-buy” rating in a research report on Tuesday, July 13th.
-Zacks Investment Research downgraded Forward Air from a “buy” rating to a “hold” rating in a report on Monday.
-Finally, TheStreet raised shares of Forward Air from a “c+” rating to a “b-” rating in a research report on Wednesday, August 11th.
-Two investment analysts have rated the stock with a hold rating, one has assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, Forward Air presently has an average rating of “Buy” and a consensus price target of $97.50.

-Forward Air (NASDAQ:FWRD) last released its quarterly earnings results on Wednesday, July 28th.
-The transportation company reported $1.11 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.97 by $0.14.
-The business had revenue of $420.67 million during the quarter, compared to the consensus estimate of $390.90 million.
-Forward Air had a return on equity of 14.49% and a net margin of 3.69%.
-As a group, analysts predict that Forward Air Co. will post 3.92 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, September 9th.
-Stockholders of record on Friday, August 20th were given a $0.21 dividend.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 9th.
+Shareholders of record on Friday, August 20th were issued a $0.21 dividend.
 The ex-dividend date was Thursday, August 19th.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 1.00%.
-Forward Air’s payout ratio is 44.44%.
+This represents a $0.84 dividend on an annualized basis and a yield of 1.00%.
+Forward Air’s payout ratio is presently 44.44%.

+A number of brokerages recently commented on FWRD.
+TheStreet upgraded shares of Forward Air from a “c+” rating to a “b-” rating in a research note on Wednesday, August 11th.
+Raymond James boosted their target price on shares of Forward Air from $120.00 to $125.00 and gave the company a “strong-buy” rating in a research report on Tuesday, July 13th.
+Finally, Zacks Investment Research downgraded shares of Forward Air from a “buy” rating to a “hold” rating in a report on Monday.
+Two equities research analysts have rated the stock with a hold rating, one has issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of $97.50.

 Forward Air Corp. engages in the provision of less-than-truckload (LTL), truckload, intermodal and pool distribution services.
 It operates through the following segments: Expedited LTL and Intermodal.
 The Expedited LTL segment provides expedited regional, inter-regional and national LTL, final mile and truckload services.